Here are the answers to the most frequently asked questions about donating to the SPCA:

-Yes, when you come to the shelter there are forms available in our lobby that you may fill out and leave with us.
-We will then send you a thank you letter that you many use for your taxes.
+Yes, when you come to the shelter there are forms available in our lobby that you may fill out and take home with you for your tax purposes.
 (By law, we are unable to state the monetary value of the items you donate.)

 6. Do you accept donations of pet food?

 No. We are fortunate enough to get our dog and cat food donated by Purina and we try to keep our pets on the same diet.
 However, there are local pet food pantries that are always in need of pet food such as: